-The LM4857 consists of three sets of a bridged-tied amplifier pairs that drive the left loudspeaker (LLS), the right loudspeaker (RLS), and the mono earpiece (EP).
-For this discussion, only the LLS bridge-tied amplifier pair will be referred to.
-The LM4857 drives a load, such as a speaker, connected between outputs, LLS+ and LLS-.
+The LM4859 consists of two sets of bridged-tied amplifier pairs that drive the left loudspeaker (LLS) and the right loudspeaker (RLS).
+For this discussion, only the LLS bridgetied amplifier pair will be referred to.
+The LM4859 drives a load, such as a speaker, connected between outputs, LLS+ and LLS-.
 In the LLS amplifier block, the output of the amplifier that drives LLS- serves as the input to the unity gain inverting amplifier that drives LLS+.